Alternative Transportation - GRTC, DRPT

 Local Service - Route 3B Service (Previously Route 111)

-Route 3B: Highland/Rt 1 provide local bus service from Brightpoint Community College (formerly John Tyler Community College) in Chester to Highland Park, in Richmond's Northside.
+Route 3B: Highland/US Highway 1 provide local bus service from Brightpoint Community College (formerly John Tyler Community College) in Chester to Highland Park, in Richmond's Northside.
 Brightpoint Community College is also hosting a Park-N-Ride in Parking Lot B for passengers to safely and securely park their vehicles and ride the Route 3B.
 Riders can connect with the rest of GRTC’s network at multiple locations in Richmond.

 Multiple routes operate on weekdays with stops in Chesterfield County to transport commuters to and from Richmond quickly, while helping to minimize congestion.
 The GRTC Express Routes provide you with a worry-free commute and save you money on parking and gas.
 There are free and convenient Park ‘N Ride lots available for these routes.
 The Park ‘N Ride lots are safe, well-lit, and easily accessible.
 Service runs along the Express service routes to the downtown Business District.